miles-howell/miles-howell.github.io/_posts/2025-08-01-grand-buffet.md

 It became personal.

 He looked around.
-Other diners wore similar expressionsHe stormed toward the swinging doors, fueled by an indignation that he was the only patron brave enough to cross the boundary into a world he had only ever seen in movies.disappointment curdling into outrage.
+Other diners wore similar expressions disappointment curdling into outrage.
 Phones flicked on.
 Hashtags bloomed like mold. #ChickenFail. #BuffetBetrayal.

 Arthur felt it—that swell of shared indignation, the warm righteousness of the wronged.
 He felt pride that his fellow restaurant-goers had palates refined enough to understand the disgrace being presented.

+But...

-But no one stood.
+No one stood.
 No one left.

 He waited for the fix.
 The apology.
 The correction.
 He always had.
 Systems corrected themselves eventually—didn’t they?
 Surely, the Chef understood what the people wanted, right?
 But alas, no change came.
 He felt his emotions boil over, like an unwatched pot of pasta.
 Glaring, watching his peers do nothing and continue to consume their own sad excuses for a meal.
 And when his frustration finally tipped into motion, it wasn’t born of courage, but fury.